Annemarie Roeper: Career

 Roeper and her husband, George, established Roeper School (Michigan) in 1941 with only nine students.
-Today the school serves over 630 students, from preschool to 12th grade, still focusing on an intense recognition for every student's needs, and a profound appreciation for emotional and intellectual commitments.
+Today the school serves over 630 students, from preschool to 12th grade, still focusing on recognition for every student's needs, and an appreciation for emotional and intellectual commitments.

 Roeper is recognized as a pioneer for gifted education.
 Her insistence that the soul of the gifted child is as important as their cognitive abilities has influenced how many gifted educators and counselors interact with these children.

 In 1941 Roeper and her husband were invited to Detroit to direct a nursery school and also established a grade school.
 Their schooling techniques caught on quickly, and the school grew rapidly.
 The Roeper School began expanding so much that in 1946 they purchased a campus in Bloomfield Hills, Michigan.
 In 1961 they expanded by purchasing a second campus in Birmingham, Michigan.
 George was head of the lower grades school in Bloomfield Hills until 1979; Annemarie headed the high school in Birmingham until 1980, when she retired.

 In 1956, the same year that Roeper and her husband George established the first board of advisors for the Roeper School, they also convened a panel of national experts and developed a curriculum for gifted children.
 In September 1956 the Roeper School became only the second school in America to focus solely on gifted education.

 Annemarie Roeper's ideas about young childhood cognition caught the eye of Joan Ganz Cooney, and together they worked and consulted on the development of the Sesame Street television show for children.
 Roeper was a Sesame Street workshop consultant while working on the show.